 Best method of handing over SaaS development project from one team to another mid-way

 Change by its nature, is hard in the beginning, messy in the middle and worthwhile in the end if the transition goes well.
-Handing over a SaaS development project from one company to another, midway is bound to get messy.
+Handing over a SaaS application development project from one company to another, midway is bound to get messy.
 The project manager who has to take over your project all of a sudden, probably had a lot on his plate, or maybe was spearheading a critical project he had invested a lot in, but now has been moved to yours.
 A good project manager understands perhaps his skill sets were more necessary to your project currently than the one he was working on or there were other extenuating circumstances.
 Whatever the reason, often they aren’t given the right of first refusal.
 Nevertheless, end of the day, everybody on the project wants the best handoff.

 In an ideal scenario, the engineers who’ve been working on the project pair program with the engineers who are taking over the project, during the overlap period.
 Of course, a technical handoff is necessary too, wherein the code and architecture walkthroughs are done.
 If you’re jumping onto a development project mid way, then do adopt some of the steps mentioned below, unless you already follow them to catch up faster and make sure the transition is smooth.